Mount Everest: Height, Location, Facts And More

 Geological Genesis

-The formation of Mount Everest was a result of the collision of Indian and Eurasian tectonic plates.
-This massive force forced the crust of the Earth to move up forming the tall Himalayas over a long period of millions of years.
-Interestingly, marine fossils have been discovered in the high tracks of Everest, which proves that in its history the mountain was under the sea, which is a distinct sign of its incredible geology.
+The formation of Mount Everest was a result of the collision of the Indian and Eurasian tectonic plates.
+This massive force forced the crust of the Earth to move up, forming the tall Himalayas over a long period of millions of years.
+Interestingly, marine fossils have been discovered in the high tracks of Everest, which proves that in its history, the mountain was under the sea, which is a distinct sign of its incredible geology.

 Extreme Climate and Weather Patterns